 For many businesses, the voices of the customer on social networking sites lead to generating more business.
 With the help of web scraping, businesses can understand if a majority of the users on social media are viewing a brand in a favorable light or not.
 A lot of happy or satisfied customers always helps bolster brand sentiments on social media platforms, which in turn, increases the likelihood of more business pouring in for the brand.

 This factor can be best explained from a hospitality point of view.
-For a traveler, sites like TripAdvisor and Yelp are a veritable goldmine of information on how a particular hotel ranks in terms of key performance indicators (room service, hygiene, location, ambience, food etc.).
+For a traveler, hotel review sites and Yelp are a veritable goldmine of information on how a particular hotel ranks in terms of key performance indicators (room service, hygiene, location, ambience, food etc.).
 People are more vocal these days on such platforms, and their voices lend a performance yardstick for others to measure up a particular hotel.